Best sunglasses for water sports: Stay protected and stylish

 Due to their unique design, wraparound sunglasses are more likely to stay in place during water activities.
 They can also shield your peripheral vision from the sun, glare and even wind that may dry out your eyes.

-In addition to these features, be sure to choose sunglasses with full ultraviolet (UV) protection.
-Consider polarized sunglasses as well.
+In addition to these features, be sure to consider sunglasses with full ultraviolet (UV) protection.
+Polarized sunglasses are an option too.
 Here’s why:

 UV protection: Shielding your eyes from harmful rays